 Another key benefit that employees are looking for from prospective employers is flexibility in when, and where, they complete the work.
 New technology allows your team to connect from anywhere in the world, utilize this technology to provide your employees with some flexibility allowing them to work from home or on a more flexible schedule.
 Flexibility allows your employees to handle urgent commitments outside of the office, encouraging them to focus on work while at work.

-Encourage your team to work on their own timeframe not set their stride to match someone else.
-One employee might complete their work in 6 hours while someone else might take 8 – there is nothing wrong with either timeframe.
+Encourage your team to work on their own time frame not set their stride to match someone else.
+One employee might complete their work in 6 hours while someone else might take 8 – there is nothing wrong with either time frame.
 Your employees will be more productive and effective if they don’t feel responsible for working at the same pace as someone else.
+For our work from home Agents, we work with them to create schedules based on various factors, but most importantly understanding how we can help them balance their time with other demands- especially during these unprecedented times.

 3. Make Sure Employees Take All Their Paid Leave